-From the architect.
+Text description provided by the architects.
 This project is to design a private residence along drive way in Kagawa Prefecture in Sikoku.
 The site was plotted by the town redemarcation project and the construction site occupies twice the size of the surrounding ones.

 The neighboring houses are mostly two-story-high and standing on the small sites.
 Therefore, 1st and 2nd floor volume are the same and box-shaped design.
 In contrast, this house has achieved well-balanced exterior shape by introducing long hipped roof.